 I'm currently finishing a YA historical novel set in the Amish community of Kalona, Iowa, in 1944.
 An adjunct associate professor at Maharishi International University for 15 years, I taught creative nonfiction in the M.A. in Professional Writing program.
-I live in the peaceful town of Fairfield, Iowa, with my author/professor husband, Tom, and my passions are gardening, meditating (I'm a certified teacher of Transcendental Meditation) and playing Pickleball with friends.
+I live in the peaceful town of Fairfield, Iowa, with my author/professor husband, Tom, and my passions are gardening, meditating (I'm a certified teacher of Transcendental Meditation), taking art lessons and playing Pickleball with friends.

 The Ramayana: A New Retelling of Valmiki's Ancient Epic

 The Ramayana is the most widely read epic in history, and this luminous retelling captures the transcendental nature of the ancient Vedic civilization of India while keeping modern readers turning the pages.
 The lyrical prose is easy to read, punctuated by Linda Egenes’s descriptive poetry that evokes the original poetic form of its creator, the sage Valmiki.
 Each chapter ends with a direct translation of the Sanskrit text, keeping the reader grounded in the sublime message of a story that is sacred to millions.

 “This book is so lyrically rendered that you won’t even notice the wisdom seeping in.”